 Sometimes an exact match definition isn’t always possible, in those cases, Google could:

-- Use Related Topics A word could have a parent or related headwords that Google could show as a result.
+- Use Related Topics A word could have a parent or related headwords that Google could show.

 - When No definitions were found: Alternate or related terms could be presented to determine if that searcher was looking for that result.